curl/everything-curl/libcurl/examples/getinmem.md

-# Get a HTML page in memory
+# Get a response into memory

 This example is a variation of the former that instead of sending the received data to stdout (which often is not what you want), this example instead stores